Background pattern

 1. What is Strefen and what is it used for

 Strefen contains flurbiprofen.
-Flurbiprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs) that have analgesic, antipyretic, and anti-inflammatory properties.
-It is used for the relief of symptoms of sore throat such as irritation, pain, difficulty swallowing, and throat inflammation in adults and adolescents 12 years and older.
+Flurbiprofen belongs to a group of medications called non-steroidal anti-inflammatory drugs (NSAIDs) that have analgesic, antipyretic, and anti-inflammatory properties.
+It is used for the relief of symptoms of sore throat such as irritation, pain, difficulty swallowing, and throat inflammation in adults and adolescents from 12 years of age.

-Consult a doctor if symptoms worsen or do not improve after 3 days of treatment.
+You should consult a doctor if your symptoms worsen or do not improve after 3 days of treatment.

-2. What you need to know before starting to take Strefen
+2. What you need to know before taking Strefen

 Do not take Strefen: